Last Updated on

 - Why?
 I want my readers to understand my stake in this process, and understand that I kicked off StartBloggingOnline.com in 2013 to address the needs I saw for some reliable, actionable advice.

-As long as I answer each of these questions, and ALWAYS remember that I’m writing my About Me for my readers, I think I’ve got a winning formula.
+As long as I answer each of these questions when I write about myself, and ALWAYS remember that I’m writing an About Me for my readers, I think I’ve got a winning formula.

-If you want some more advice, I’m a big fan of Rachel MacDonald‘s and Eric Siu‘s articles on writing compelling About pages, along with this Blog Tyrant list that runs through some excellent examples.
+If you want some more advice, I’m a big fan of Rachel MacDonald’s and Eric Siu‘s articles on writing compelling About pages, along with this Blog Tyrant list that runs through some excellent About Me sample pages which will give you even more About Me ideas.

-So how does your About page stack up?
+So how does your page stack up against my about me blog examples?
 Do you have any favorite websites, with features that I missed?
 Let me know in the comments below!